Responsible University Officer(s):

 Any faculty, staff or student discovering a spill or other release of what they believe is a hazardous material must report such a release to DEHS.
 DEHS will promptly manage the release and make the proper notifications to external agencies.

 Faculty, staff and students must comply with environmental laws and regulations by using programs established to meet these legal requirements.
-If a faculty, staff or student causes a regulatory violation, his/her unit is responsible for the resulting fines or penalties.
+If a faculty, staff or student causes a regulatory violation, their unit is responsible for the resulting fines or penalties.

 Acquisition and Development.
 Real Estate, for acquisitions of new sites, and Capital Planning and Project Management (CPPM) and U Construction, for development of existing sites, must incorporate into their transactions and projects the review of the environmental impacts from hazardous substances and the cleanup of identified pollution to levels appropriate to the planned use of the site.